 For the purposes of this article we’ll focus on traditional individual retirement arrangements better known as IRAs, but the general rules discussed can apply to other qualified plans, except Roth IRAs which do not require withdrawals be made while the original owner is still alive.

 RMDs are the minimum withdrawal required, not the maximum that must be withdrawn from your IRA each year.
 RMDs are calculated by dividing the distribution period associated with your age into the December 31 value of your IRA.
 For most, required minimum distributions will begin the year clients reach age 72.
 Prior to the passage of the SECURE Act on December 19, 2019, RMDs were required to begin the year the IRA owner reached 70 1/2.

-However, it is possible that clients must take a required minimum distribution prior to age 70 1/2 if they are the beneficiary of an inherited IRA or Roth IRA in 2019 or prior years (RMD rules do apply to Roth IRAs after the original owner has passed).
+However, it is possible that clients must take a required minimum distribution prior to age 72 if they were the beneficiary of an inherited IRA or Roth IRA in 2019 or prior years (RMD rules do apply to Roth IRAs after the original owner has passed).
 IRAs inherited in 2020 or beyond must be distributed within a 10-year period, another change brought about by the SECURE Act.

 How Are RMDs Calculated?

 The distribution period at age 72 is 25.6.
 It’s a divisor, not a percentage of account value.
 The RMD is determined by dividing the distribution period into the previous year’s December 31st account value.
 If the December 31st value of your client's IRA were $100,000 their RMD would be $3,906.25(100,000 / 25.6= 3,906.25).
 There is currently proposed regulation with the Department of Treasury -- Regulation 26 CRF Part 1 that would change the RMD tables thus affecting the RMD divisors most likely beginning in 2021.